-A clever cat named Quinn is wont to walk -
+A savvy cat named Quinn is wont to walk -

 His sense about the folk that gladly talk